Undergraduate study - 2024 entry

 Recent graduates have taken up funded places on MSc programmes, or have found employment in speech technology research.

-A linguistics qualification is also a good foundation for careers in professions such as:
+A linguistics qualification is also good for careers in professions such as:

 • speech and language therapy